wp-plugins/iflychat/readme.txt

 We provide a URL based filter on iFlyChat settings page to show/hide chat on/from specific pages of your WordPress website.
 More information here - [https://iflychat.com/docs/integration/wordpress/general/how-show-or-hide-popup-chat-certain-pages](https://iflychat.com/docs/integration/wordpress/general/how-show-or-hide-popup-chat-certain-pages?refid=wp).

 == Changelog ==

+= 2.9.0 =
+05/18/2015: Add filter for creating custom user roles or friends in chat.

 = 2.8.8 =
 03/28/2015: User list filtering based on custom user groups.